Watermelon Radish Recipes: 08 Ways To Enjoy It

 #3 Buddha Bowl

 Buddha bowls are also called macro bowls.
-They are colorful bowls with lots of leafy greens and steamed vegetables in them with a delicious sauce.
-Given below is a step-by-step recipe to prepare this bowl.
+They are colorful bowls with lots of leafy greens and steamed veggies.
+They also have a tasty sauce.
+Here is a step-by-step recipe to make this bowl

 Step 1: Rinse quinoa in a fine-mesh strainer, and add to a medium saucepan with 2 cups of water.
 Simmer for at least 15-20 minutes to boil it.
 Fluff with a fork, and set aside to cool.